We Can Help You With an Insurance Claim Denial

 - Car Insurance.
 You may have a first or third party claim that is handled poorly by the insurance company.

 - Uninsured/Underinsured Vehicle Coverage.
 If someone else hits your car and you make a claim with your own insurance company, they may still act in bad faith.

 - Disability Insurance.
 You may be owed lost earnings, but forced to wait on the insurance company to collect evidence of your disability.

 - Homeowner’s Insurance.
 A fire or other incident can result in a significant homeowner’s insurance claim.

 - Health Insurance.
 Most claims are small, but they can add up when a health insurance company acts in bad faith.

 Contact a Vancouver Insurance Attorney for Legal Advice

 If you are dissatisfied with an insurance company’s response to your claim, or if you are facing an insurance claim denial, it is important to understand your rights.
-For any questions, call the Law Offices of Loren S. Etengoff today.
+For any questions, call the Etengoff Pak Law Group – Vancouver Personal Injury Attorney today.